 To address chum salmon conservation concerns, the retention of chum salmon will be prohibited throughout the season.
 In addition, fishers must release any steelhead caught.
 It is anticipated that the commercial fishery will remain closed for pink salmon unless markets are developed.

-Coho salmon will be sampled for CWT's to determine the contribution of Taku River and enhanced origin fish.
+All coho salmon caught in the Canadian fisheries missing an adipose fin will be landed head-on and sampled for CWT's to determine the contribution of Taku River origin marked fish.

 Inseason Data Exchange and Review